mabdullahabid/jekyll-blog/index.md

 layout: home
 ---

-Hi, I'm Abdullah, an aspiring developer.
+Hi, I'm **Abdullah**, an aspiring developer.
 I love building things, hanging out with my wife, and playing with my kids.

 ### I prefer using
 **Python** and **Django Web Framework** to build powerful apps